 - All persons who enter Marjory Kinnon School (staff, parents or visitors) who seek to use ICT systems are bound by the Acceptable Use Policy.
-This Policy clearly outlines the use of recordings. - No images of pupils are to be uploaded to social networking sites, without first receiving written permission from parents/carers.
+This Policy clearly outlines the use of recordings. - No images of pupils are to be uploaded to social networking sites that would breach agreed photo permissions.

-12. Misuse and Infringements
+12. Misuse & Infringements